DuncanKlam/CovidDataScraper/README.md

 ## How to Use:

-1. Prereqs: Python3
+1. Prereqs:
+        -   Python3 [download link](https://www.python.org/downloads/) (make sure you enable pip)
+        -   3 python libraries:
+                -   requests
+                -   beautifulsoup4
+                -   halo
+        -   libraries can be easily installed with > pip install library_name

-1. Download the most recent release of this file (v.1.0.0 as of 4/7/2022)
+1. Download the most recent release of this file (v.1.1.0 as of 4/7/2022)

-1. Open your shell tool (I enjoy Powershell) and navigate to the folder the file is located
+1. Open your shell tool (I enjoy Powershell) and navigate to the CovidDataScraper-1.1.0 folder, where scrapeCovidData.py is located

 1. \> python scrapeCovidData.py